SemanticBeeng/play-scalajs-showcase/README.md

 Evolves the original code to demonstrate the use a of a shared business interface for the Todo application.

+This approach is designed to enable writing of business logic in a way that is transparent to the layer and to execute such business logic on any tier as appropriate.
+This is necessary because business logic cross cuts the layers : client, server, data access layer, UI, etc

-The intent is to create a TodoClient and a TodoServer that share the same API, TodoIntf.
+This achieved by creating TodoClient and a TodoServer that share the same API, TodoIntf.

 The question is what is the role of Play! controllers in this context